Service Dogs For Veterans Yakima, WA

 PAVE's mission, to train and provide service dog for Veterans suffering from physical and/or psychological disabilities is to do so.

 Yes, PAVE has been accredited as a member of Assistance Dogs International.
-This international leader in assistance dog training and acquisition sets and promotes high standards of excellence.
-Only three Oregon organizations currently hold accreditation.
+This premier international organization establishes and promotes standards of excellence in all areas of assistance dog acquisition, training, and partnership.
+Only three Oregon organizations are currently accredited members.

 PAVE pays for the service dog, training and support, as well as the initial equipment and supplies worth over $1,500.